Master of Health Informatics

 Financial aid and scholarships may be available.
 Please visit the SIU Financial Aid website for more information.

 The mission of the MHI program is to prepare students for leadership roles in the healthcare industry, with a specific focus on the management of patient information for the purposes of making management decisions.

 The vision of the MHI program is to increase access to a premier graduate degree that produces graduates who are academically prepared to lead the healthcare industry through the processes associated with patient information.

 The MHI program focuses on academic excellence by using a curriculum that meets the expectations of industry leaders and the premier accrediting body of graduate-level healthcare informatics and information management education.
-The program strives to be compassionate and understanding to students by offering an online education that assures a premier graduate health informatics degree is available to place-bound and working adult students.
+The program strives to be compassionate and understanding to students by offering both on-campus and online education that assures a premier graduate health informatics degree is available to on-campus students as well as place-bound and working adult students.